 You can control the level of IP protection in the synthesis output netlist by specifying an output method when you encrypt your IP by running the encryptIP script.
 For example, -om blackbox.
 The output method is included in the encrypted key block of your encrypted RTL.
 The table below shows the values for -om.
-See Specifying the Script Output Method, on page 446 in the User Guide for guidelines on how to use these methods effectively.
+See Specifying the Script Output Method, on page 453 in the User Guide for guidelines on how to use these methods effectively.

-Description blackbox With this method, you cannot place and route the IP.
+Output Method Description blackbox With this method, you cannot run gate-level simulation on the output netlist or place and route the IP.
 This is because the output netlist contains the IP interface only and no IP contents.
 It only includes ports and connections; there are no nets or instances shown inside the IP.